zerofo/emuiibo/README.md

 Download the latest release and place it on your CFW's `titles` folder (so it would be like `<cfw>/titles/0100000000000352`).

-According to tests, should work on any CFW which allows NSP sysmodules (Atmosphere, ReiNX, SX OS).
+According to tests, should work on any CFW which allows NSP sysmodules (Atmosphere, ReiNX).

 You also have to set the boot2 flag, whose location depends on the CFW: